"I've never been to a classical concert before"

 We believe it's very important to encourage young people to come along to all our concerts, and for this reason we offer a lot of our concert tickets at a flat rate of £5 for anyone under 26 years of age (see here for details).
 You do have to be mindful though, that each concert half is around 45-50 minutes long, and that the very youngest children may find it hard to sit still and listen for that length of time.
 You don't want to put them off for good!

 Yes, but some concerts sell out in advance.
-So to be absolutely certain of your tickets you need to buy them before the evening of the concert from Prelude Records or online.
+So to be absolutely certain of your tickets you need to buy them before the evening of the concert from St George's Music Shop or online.
 Ticket price details are here.

 Yes.
 The bar behind the main stage is open before our concerts and during the interval.
 To save queuing you can order interval drinks before the concert starts.
 Coffees and teas are also served in the interval in the Crypt, down the stairs to the left of the stage.
 If you want to go for a drink or a meal before or after the concert, there are numerous pubs and restaurants nearby too.
 More information is linked from our website here.